Pension scheme managers use their excellent leadership and analytical skills to ensure that pension schemes operate effectively and sustainably

 - finding new business and setting up new schemes.

-- You'll need a certain amount of experience to be a pension scheme manager.
-Therefore, pension manager salaries start at around £25,000 to £28,000.
+- You'll need a certain amount of experience to become a pension scheme manager.
+Therefore, salaries start at around £25,000 to £28,000.

 - With further experience and qualifications you can earn around £40,000 to £60,000, rising to £80,000 for roles such as deputy head of pensions.